Israeli troops press forward into Gaza City as more Palestinians flee and death toll passes 65,000

 But many Palestinians in the north were cut off from the outside world.
 The Palestinian Telecommunications Regulatory Authority, based in the occupied West Bank, said Israeli strikes on the main network lines in northern Gaza had cut off internet and telephone services Wednesday morning.
 The Associated Press tried unsuccessfully to reach many people in Gaza City.

+The Israeli military said it was reviewing the incident and that it does not deliberately target public communication networks.

-An estimated 1 million Palestinians were living in the Gaza City region before warnings to evacuate began ahead of the offensive, and the Israeli military estimates 350,000 people have left the city.
-The U.N. estimates that more than 238,000 Palestinians of some 1 million believed living in the city have fled northern Gaza over the past month.
+An estimated 1 million Palestinians were living in the Gaza City region before warnings to evacuate began ahead of the offensive.
+The Israeli military estimates 350,000 people have left the city.
+The U.N. estimates that more than 238,000 Palestinians have fled northern Gaza over the past month.
 Hundreds of thousands more have stayed behind.

 A coalition of leading aid groups Wednesday urged the international community to take stronger measures to stop Israel's offensive on Gaza City.
 The action came a day after a commission of U.N. experts found Israel was committing genocide in the Palestinian enclave.
 Israel denies the allegation.